tfc/tfc.github.io/posts/2022-12-12-book-review-the-culture-map.md

   overwhelming for people of different cultures -- what looks like a normal discussion to one can seem like a fight that is about to break out to another.

-  As the styles of disagreeing and decision-making can cause incompatibilities especially in big international companies, the chapter explains how to deal with this on large scale, and how to present decisions/discussions to a mixed audience.
+  As the styles of disagreeing and decision-making can cause incompatibilities, especially in big international companies, the chapter explains how to deal with this on large scale, and how to present decisions/discussions to a mixed audience.

 Scheduling: Linear-Time vs. Flexible-Time

-: How do cultures approach plans, projects and appointments?
+: How do cultures approach plans, projects, and appointments?

   - Linear Time
-    - Project steps are approached in a sequential fashion, completing one task before beginning the next.
+    - Project steps are approached sequentially, completing one task before beginning the next.
     - One thing at a time.
 No interruptions.
     - The focus is on the deadline and sticking to the schedule.
     - Emphasis is on promptness and good organization over flexibility.
   - Flexible Time
-    - Project steps are approached in a fluid manner, changing tasks as opportunities arise.
+    - Project steps are approached fluidly, changing tasks as opportunities arise.
-    - Many things are dealt with at once and interruptions accepted.
+    - Many things are dealt with at once and interruptions are accepted.
     - The focus is on adaptability, and flexibility is valued over organization.

-  Living in Germany, i see cases of planning obsession around me a lot.
+  Living in Germany, I regularly see two different kinds of planning extremes:

+  - Planning everything down to the smallest detail.
+  - Sticking to a plan no matter what, even if the circumstances that led to this plan, changed.

-  Planning has advantages, but flexibility has advantages, too, and different cultures picked their favorite.
+  Planning has advantages, but flexibility has advantages (hello lean and scrum), too, and different cultures picked their favorite.
-  It seems that the political history of countries has had an effect on the planning mentality of humans.
+  It seems that the political history of countries has affected the planning mentality of humans.

-  This chapter puts some effort into giving tips how to combine both in multicultural companies.
+  This chapter puts some effort into giving tips on how to combine both in multicultural companies.

 ### Aren't Stereotypes Racist?

-For some, the book may trigger the question if books like this may propagate a school of thought that facilitates box-thinking or even racism.
+For some, the book may trigger the question, of whether books like this may propagate a school of thought that facilitates box-thinking or even racism.
 Erin addresses these worries in the introductory chapter:

-> After i published an online article on the differences among Asian cultures
+> After I published an online article on the differences among Asian cultures
 > [...], one reader commented, "Speaking of cultural differences leads us to
 > stereotype and therefore put individuals in boxes with 'general traits'.
 > Instead of talking about culture, it is important to judge people as